harmya/EpidemicSimulation/README.md

 # Epidemic Simulation

-The entire world is goign through a pandemic right now.
-This got thinking about how a particular infection or virus' pandemic comes to an end and what are the different variables whihch affect the infection.
+The entire world is going through a pandemic right now.
+This got me thinking about how a particular infection comes to an end and what are the different variables which affect the infection.

 ## Colour Code:
 - **Blue: Susceptible Individuals**